Summary

 Breastfeed

 As it turns out, breastmilk can do wonders for your baby’s gut microbiome.
 By 30 days of age, exclusively breastfed babies that were exposed to antibiotics for GBS, have more Lactobacillus and Bifidobacterium species [5].
-By one year of age, your baby’s gut microbiome can potentially recover from the antibiotic use at birth, especially if the baby was breastfed for at least 3 months [16].
+By one year of age, your baby’s gut microbiome can potentially recover from antibiotic use at birth, especially if the baby was breastfed for at least 3 months [16].

 Use baby probiotics